siddhartha-gadgil/DeptWeb/_seminars/2024/2024-10-17-bharatram-rangarajan.md

 Expansion in groups (or their Cayley graphs) is a valuable and well-studied notion in both mathematics and computer science, and describes a robust form of connectivity of graphs (a gap property of fixed points of representations of groups).
 It can also be interpreted as a graph on which connectivity is efficiently locally testable.

-Group stability, on the other hand, is concerned with another robustness property- but of homomorphisms (or representations).
+Group stability, on the other hand, is concerned with another robustness property – but of homomorphisms (or representations).
 Namely, is an almost-homomorphism of a group necessarily a small deformation of a homomorphism?
 This too can be interpreted as a local testability property of group homomorphisms in the right settings.

 Expansion in groups (or property (T)) had been classically reformulated in the language of algebraic topology – in terms of the vanishing of the first cohomology of the